 Entry is free to do a self-guided tour.
 They offer paid tours and, in hindsight, I wish I had done that.
 I’m sure I would have gotten much more out of the visit but the timing of the tours didn’t work out for me.

 There are demonstrations on the grounds at the Living History Encampment and while I was there, I saw how black powder rifles were reloaded and used.
 It’s amazing anyone ever survived a battle!

 The San Antonio missions, which includes the Alamo, were designated a UNESCO World Heritage Site in 2015.

 I am so glad I stumbled across this.
 It made getting around to the places I wanted to go so easy.
-The 19 stops that the London-style, double-decker buses make include downtown, uptown and Pearl.
+The 19 stops that the London-style, double-decker buses make include downtown, uptown and Pearl — all the best of San Antonio.
 A bus makes each stop every 20 minutes so there’s never a long wait.
 Commentary from the drivers is quite entertaining and informative.

 Pearl — Pearl Entertainment Complex

 In all honesty, shopping is not my thing, so I had not planned to get off the bus at Pearl, but I was feeling sick and HAD to get off.
 Once I was feeling better, I checked out some of the shops and restaurants.